English to English noun

 1 |

-the act of delivering a formal spoken communication to an audience | Example:
+the act of delivering a formal spoken communication to an audience | | Example: he listened to an address on minor Roman poets

 source: wordnet30